Wander Franco Player Props: Rays vs. Twins

-Wander Franco -- with a slugging percentage of .632 in his past 10 games, including five extra-base hits -- will be in action for the Tampa Bay Rays against the Minnesota Twins, with Pablo Lopez on the hill, on June 7 at 6:40 PM ET.
+On Thursday, Wander Franco (.489 on-base percentage in past 10 games, 117 points above season-long percentage) and the Tampa Bay Rays face the Minnesota Twins, whose starting pitcher will be Bailey Ober.
+First pitch is at 1:10 PM ET.

-In his previous game he had a one-hit performance (1-for-3) against the Twins.
+In his last game he had a one-hit showing (1-for-4) against the Twins.

 Wander Franco Game Info & Props vs. the Twins